 HOW DO YOU MAKE SLOW COOKER BUFFALO TURKEY MEATBALLS?

-The most work you have to do when making crockpot buffalo turkey meatballs is making the actual meatballs.
+The most work you have to do when making crockpot turkey meatballs is making the actual meatballs.

 Using a wooden spoon or clean hands (I prefer to get in there and use my hands!) stir everything until well combined and then roll into about one to one and a half inch meatballs.
 (That’s about the size of a tablespoon.)